rust-lang/nomicon/src/lifetimes.md

 converting between lifetimes whilst retaining referential safety.
 The first such rule is as follows:

-> A function argument of type `&'p T` can be coerced with an argument of type
+> A reference can always be shrunk to one of a shorter lifetime.
+In other
-> `&'q T` if the lifetime of `&'p T` is equal or longer than `&'q T`.
+> words, `&'a T` can be implicitly converted to `&'b T` as long as `'a` outlives `'b.`

-At our call site, the type of the arguments are `&'s1 str` and `&'s2 str`, and we know that  a `&'s1 str'` outlives an `&'s2 str`, so we can substitute `&'s1 s1` with `&'s2 s2`.
+At our call site, the type of the arguments are `&'s1 str` and `&'s2 str`, and we know that a `&'s1 str` outlives an `&'s2 str`, so we can shrink `&'s1 s1` to `&'s2 s1`.
 After this both arguments are of lifetime `&'s2` and the call-site is consistent with the signature of `print_shortest`.

-> More formally, the basis for the above rule is in *type variance*.
-Under this
-> model, you would consider a longer lifetime a sub-type of a shorter lifetime,
-> and for function arguments to be *co-variant*.
-However, an understanding of
-> variance isn't strictly required to understand the Rust borrow checker.
-We've
-> tried here to instead to explain using intuitive terminlolgy.

 ## Inter-procedural Borrow Checking of Function Return Values

-Now consider a slight variation of this example:
+Now consider a slight variation of the previous example:

 ```rust,ignore
 fn main() {